giangtr0912/Awesome-Data-Engineering-Content/README.md

-Sharing interesting and noteworthy Data Engineering content - namely podcasts, blogs, books, and videos.
-This was mostly curated by and for Fellows in the [Insight Data Engineering Fellows Program](http://insightdataengineering.com).
+Sharing interesting and noteworthy Data Engineering content - namely blogs, podcasts, repos, books, videos, and MOOCs.
+This was mostly curated by and for Fellows in the [Insight Data Engineering Fellows Program](http://insightdataengineering.com), and inspired by the [repo](https://github.com/igorbarinov/awesome-data-engineering) of one of our Fellows, Igor Barinov.

 If you have ideas or other interesting resources, feel free to open an Issue or Pull Request.

 # Table of Contents